dtonhofer/rstudio_coding/README.md

 ### The origins and legacy of Kolmogorov's Grundbegriffe

-by Glenn Shafer and Vladimir Vovk

-_"A shorter version was published under the title "The sources of Kolmogorov's Grundbegriffe" in Statistical Science 21, 70 - 98 (2006)"_
+by Glenn Shafer and Vladimir Vovk. _"A shorter version was published under the title "The sources of Kolmogorov's Grundbegriffe" in Statistical Science 21, 70 - 98 (2006)"_

 > Abstract: April 25, 2003, marked the 100th anniversary of the birth of Andrei Nikolaevich Kolmogorov, the
 > twentieth century's foremost contributor to the mathematical and philosophical foundations of probability.
 The year